 Today, the Harvard Bartending Course continues the mission it was founded on by certifying Harvard students and helping them find jobs as bartenders.
-Additionally, however, we seek to help members of the Cambridge and Boston community become bartenders.
-We accomplish this goal by offering our TIPS & Mixology course, which both teaches our historic ‘Art of Mixology’ course, and a TIPS Certification course which TIPS certifies participants and allows them to legally serve alcohol in the state of Massachusetts.
-We also seek to teach those uninterested in pursuing a job in the bartending by teaching them about the ‘Art of Mixology’.
+Additionally, however, we seek to help members of the Cambridge and Boston community become bartenders—now bringing this goal worldwide in the virtual format of the COVID-19 era.

-With all that being said, the Harvard Bartending Course is great if you are interested in bartending, interested in learning more about mixing drinks, or just interested in taking the historic Harvard Bartending Course!
+The Harvard Bartending Course is perfect if you are interested in bartending, learning more about mixing drinks, having happy hour with friends, or just taking the historic Harvard Bartending Course!

 “Our representative was beyond helpful and made our event a huge success!
 Our employees have worked so hard over this past year and it was great to take a break, relax, and spend time together (even if virtual).
 Our Bartender was friendly, engaging and answered all our questions!”

 “I thought it was a great course.
 It was great to have the ability to ask questions and make it interactive.
 I especially liked the parts when the instructor asked us how we would modify the basic recipe to create a "signature" cocktail for ourselves.
 It helped me think outside the box.”

 “It was a great time!
 The Groupize Team loved our Bar Course.
 We learned, we laughed, and we drank.
 Great event!”

 “It was really enjoyable and I think a great team bonding activity, people really learned a lot.”

 “I love it.
 I thought the instructor made it thorough.
 It was an interesting with his experiences and knowledge.”